giuinktse7/LapisItemEditor/README.md

 -   [ottools/open-tibia](https://github.com/ottools/open-tibia)
 -   [ottools/ItemEditor](https://github.com/ottools/ItemEditor)

-Also, many parts draw of this repository are inspired by code in these repositories.
+Also, parts of this repository are inspired by code in the above repositories.

 ## Compiling